-The most guaranteed way to understand if a CCTV/IP camera is working is to check if it generates a stable video stream at a certain bitrate.
-This can be easily done if the camera or DVR supports RTSP protocol (Real time streaming protocol).
-If a camera's video stream bitrate is too low, this may mean that the camera is clogged with snow, is directed in the wrong direction, or does not produce the picture of the required quality for some other reason.
-The program can connect to an IP camera or DVR using an URL like the following
+The most guaranteed way to understand if a security CCTV/IP camera is working is to check if it generates a stable network traffic containing the video stream at a certain bitrate.
+This can be easily done if the camera or DVR/NVR supports RTSP protocol (Real time streaming protocol).
+With our program, you can receive the RTSP traffic from a IP camera or DVR/NVR, measure, analyze the bandwidth, and compare with the threshold rate.
+If the video stream bitrate is too low, this may mean that the camera is clogged with snow, is directed in the wrong direction, or does not produce the picture of the required quality for some other reason.
+The program can connect to an IP camera or DVR/NVR using an URL like the following

-using RTSP, and starts receiving the video stream, analyzing its current bitrate.
+using RTSP, and starts receiving the video stream traffic, analyzing its current bitrate.

 While configuring this check, you can see the current bitrate of your camera.
-Find the lowest acceptable (average) bitrate for a camera by connecting to it several times a day in various light conditions.
-Set the lowest bitrate threshold to 50-70% of the lowest normal value (when the camera provides a good quality pictire).
-If false alarms occur, reduce the threshold further.
+Find the lowest acceptable (average) bitrate for a camera by connecting to it several times a day in various light conditions (day/night/snow/rain...).
+Set the lowest bitrate threshold to 50-70% of the lowest normal value (when the camera provides a good quality picture).
+If false alarms occur, decrease the threshold bitrate value further.

 The bitrate can drop in different cases, which need to be quickly responded to.
 For example, if an analog camera stops sending a signal to the DVR, the bitrate of the stream will be around 0.
 The black picture compresses very well and generates almost no traffic.
 A drop in the bitrate of the video stream of the camera can also occur if it is covered with snow, or there is a strong backlight, which makes the picture completely white with no contrast.
 The program will inform you about it in order to fix the failure of the video surveillance system in time.